akristen/biggerpain/content/docs/api/_index.md

 ## Description

 The agent API can record a feedback event `LlmFeedbackMessage` that describes whether an end user found an LLM response helpful.
-To view this data, you need to create a function call that correlates the feedback itself _and_ the LLM message it refers to.
-The agent API, however, records these details in different places since both events occur in two transactions.
-To retrieve this data, you need to build a function call that:
+You need to create a function that correlates the feedback itself with the relevant LLM message.
+The agent API, however, records this data in different places since both events occur in two transactions.
+This means your function needs to:

-1. Captures the trace ID within the endpoint that generates the LLM message (`fakefunction.agent.current_trace_id()`).
+1. Capture the trace ID within the endpoint that generates the LLM message (`fakefunction.agent.current_trace_id()`).
 The trace ID acts as the connective tissue between feedback and LLM rresponse.
-2. Passes that trace ID to the endpoint that records the feedback (`fakefunction.agent.record_llm_feedback_event()`)
+2. Pass that trace ID to the endpoint that records the feedback (`fakefunction.agent.record_llm_feedback_event()`)

 ## Parameters